 Upskirting is defined as someone taking a picture under another persons clothing without their knowledge, with the intention of viewing their genitals or buttocks, with or without underwear.
 The intent of upskirting is to gain sexual gratification or to cause the victim humiliation, distress or alarm.
-If this is between pupils, we will follow the peer on peer abuse procedure.
+Anyone of any gender, can be a victim.
+If this is between pupils, we will follow the child on child abuse procedure.

-If employees in the School are made aware that upskirting has occurred, then this will be treated as a sexual offence and reported accordingly.
+If employees in the School are made aware that upskirting has occurred, then this will be treated as a sexual offence and reported accordingly to the DSL and onwards to the police.